enerqi/sublime-blog/content/blog/types-fp/index.md

 identity, the place in memory, as we will be making new immutable data from the old.
 This [what is FP](https://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html) article chooses to emphasise dataflow in FP programming, which I've not really done when talking about [pure functions and FP first development](/fp-first), but I do agree with it.
 Using immutable data and pure functions means that each function creates new data and shows it to the next function.
-References to objects are not passed through the flow of the program, references that are used to mutate the objects.
+References to objects are not passed through the flow of the program with the purpose of using them to mutate the objects.
 State aliasing and tracking state is something computers and not humans are good at.

 Again, even if it's possible people may not bother with something like value / structrual semantics if it's much more effort to create than the default reference semantics.
 Python at least is in good shape here if we stick with